nickmro/go-world/README.md

 # go-world
-A world database cli application built with Go
+A world country database cli application built with Go